sebaxakerhtc/ipxe-simple/Readme.md

 ## Demo
 #### You can see demo and download the latest images at [ipxe.pcserviceburgas.com](https://ipxe.pcserviceburgas.com/)
-#### This build uses crontab to check any changes of iPXE source every 1 hours and if so then rebuild images, so you can use the latest images from there!
+#### This build uses crontab to check any changes of iPXE source every 1 hour and if so then rebuild images.
+So you can use the latest images from there!
 #### Also you can chain this images from another iPXE
 on Legacy BIOS systems
 ```